Updated on 18/06/2017.

-We are not entirely sure why some people with Sweet’s syndrome are more sensitive to skin damage than others, but we do know that it is part of a pathergy response.
-This is an unusual response that is sometimes incorrectly referred to as Koebner phenomenon (isomorphic response), but even though they are similar, they are not exactly the same thing.
+Doctors and researchers don’t know why some people with Sweet’s syndrome are more sensitive to skin damage than others, but we do know that it can be a pathergy response.
+This is an unusual response that is sometimes referred to as Koebner phenomenon or isomorphic response, but even though they are similar, they are not exactly the same thing.

-The Koebner phenomenon is named after the German dermatologist Heinrich Koebner (1838–1904) who first recognised it in psoriasis patients.
+The Koebner phenomenon or isomorphic response is named after the German dermatologist Heinrich Koebner (1838–1904) who first recognised it in psoriasis patients.
 It is a phenomenon that causes skin lesions to appear at the site of a skin injury in otherwise healthy skin.
 In patients demonstrating a true Koebner response, this phenomenon can be confirmed by experimentally reproducing lesions with different methods of injury.
-These lesions will then normally appear in a linear shape (in lines).
+These lesions will then normally appear in a linear shape, i.e. in lines (Luo, 2014).

 In which conditions can Koebner phenomenon be seen?